ICWallis/Stanford-Geothermal-Python-Sessions--Beginner/README.md

     $ conda env create -f environment.yml

 This will take a few minutes and will see a lot of text scroll past in the the prompt/terminal.
-You may need to respond Y then press ENTER at some point.
+You may need to respond y then press ENTER at some point.
 The environment is automatically named workshop_env.
 Once it has built, we need to activate the environment by executing:

     $ conda activate workshop_env

 \(workshop_env\) should now appear on the far left of your current line in the prompt/terminal window.

+Refer to [this page](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for mor information on making and managing conda environments.

 __Open the jupyter notebook called 'Code-along.ipynb'.__ Because the previous step put you inside the right environment, you can execute the following command to launch a browser window containing Juypter notebook:

-    $ jupyterlab
+    $ jupyter lab

 Jupyter Lab will open in your default browser as a window.
 You can use it to open and edit the course material.